ImranMA/MicroCouriers/README.md

 EntitiyFramework Core , Dapper , XUnit, Moq , Polly (resiliency), Shouldly (unit test), AutoFac , MediatR

 # Unit and Load Tests
 Each service includes unit and functional tests.
-Please not tests does not have complete code coverage.
+Please note tests do not have complete code coverage.

 JMeter load test files are included in the project.
 Simply import the load test xml files in JMeter and run the load test.
 Please not this is not comprehensive load test.